• 0

 Step 4: Cut the side braces

-You then need to use braces to secure the rows of board or timber.
+You then need braces to secure the rows of board or timber.
 The photo below shows how the braces can be positioned.
 It also shows you the front view with the screws going through the face of the side of the raised bed to the brace.

 Step 5: Screw the braces to the sides